 The preceding figures present typical images obtained with RayBio[®] C-Series Antibody Arrays.
 These membranes were probed with conditioned media from two different cell lines.
-Membranes were exposed with Kodak X-Omat[®] film at room temperature for 1 minute.
+Membranes were exposed with UVP Bioimaging Epichem 3 Darkroom for 1 minute.

-Note the strong signals of the Positive Control spots in the upper left and lower right corners.
-(See below for further details on the control spots.)
+Note the strong signals of the Positive Control Spots in the upper left and lower right